-Maria (nee Shervashidze) was born on October 17, 1895 in Batumi (Georgia), but lived in St. Petersburg, where she became a lady in waiting of Empress Alexandra Feodorovna of Russia.
-Maria was a prominent Georgian aristocrat, fashion icon – catwalk queen, and one of the earliest models of Coco Chanel.
+Maria (nee Shervashidze) was born on October 17, 1895 in Batumi (Georgia).
+But she lived in St. Petersburg, where pretty girl became a lady in waiting of Empress Alexandra Feodorovna of Russia.
+Maria was a prominent Georgian aristocrat, fashion icon, catwalk queen, and one of the earliest models of Coco Chanel.

 Maria’s father was a Georgian prince Prokof Shervashidze.
 After the revolution and her father’s death Mary went to the Caucasus, where she married Prince Lancer Gigushu Eristov.
 Then Mary went to Paris.
 In 1925, the beautiful girl was invited to work with Coco Chanel, an increasingly popular French designer at the time.

 According to legend, the portrait of the princess was in the bedroom of Princess of Monaco Grace Kelly.

 Despite the success as a model, Mary perceived this work as humiliation.
 After the parquet of the Winter Palace, walking along the catwalk seemed to her beneath her dignity.
 Therefore, at the first opportunity, the princess left the fashion world.
 And even after a while, she did not like to remember her modeling experience.

 Her beloved husband died in 1946.
 She was depressed.
 And in the final years of her life she was forced to move to a nursing home.